Skip to main content

 3. Connect with Your IT Department

-Your IT department can verify which games can run on your school computers.
+Your IT department is necessary to verify which games can run on your school computers.
 Keep in mind that players can bring their own laptops from home as long as a reliable Internet connection is available.
 Give your IT department the PlayVS Hardware-Network Specifications and How to Download instructions in the "What is" article of the esport you will be competing in.
 Work with your IT department to complete the necessary requirements for successful game days.

 1. Provide the school’s IP public address to PlayVS in the settings section of your Coach Dashboard.